 BUY TEDDY BEAR PINAFORES & CARDIGANS PATTERN, £4.32 ON ETSY NOW

-This adorable pattern includes a pinafore (to wear over original Tearoom bear dress or breeches), a short sleeved fitted cardigan and a short sleeved flared cardigan.
-There’s also a free mini supplement to make the little Tearoom Bear Scarf which is a lovely bonus.
-As with the previous jacket pattern, this is suitable for intermediate level knitters and above.
+This adorable pattern includes a pinafore (to wear over the original Tearoom bear dress or breeches), a short-sleeved fitted cardigan and a short-sleeved flared cardigan.
+There’s also a free mini supplement to make the little Tearoom Bear Scarf – a lovely bonus.

 CANDY BEAR 11′ PATTERN